sesamemucho/ssmm-ansible-arch-install/README.md

 For testing and development, there are scripts to start KVM virtual machines for BIOS and UEFI work.

+## Example Runthrough with EFI VM ##

+I think it would be easiest to start with a quick run-through.

+0. Prerequisites.
+   You should be able to run KVM virtual machines with libvirt.
+   Packages/programs:
+       virsh
+       virt-manager
+   You will need to be able to use the qemu:///system connection.
+What this means is that your user needs to be in the 'libvirt' group.
+To do this, if you're not already there, run
+   `sudo usermod -a -G libvirt your-user-name`, then logout and log back in.

+   You will need an internet connection for installing Arch Linux packages on the VM.

+1. Go to the right place.
+   Checkout this repository.
+   `cd /path/to/ssmm-ansible-arch-install`

+2. Set up the configuration.
+   The file 'group_vars/home/yml' should look something like the following:

+   ---
+   ansible_user: root
+   ansible_ssh_common_args: -o "StrictHostKeyChecking no" -o "UserKnownHostsFile /dev/null"
+   user_name: dogtoy

 ## Usage ##

 For details on configuration, see the [Configuration](#configuration) section below.